Workshops at Libraries (IMLS Project)

 We extend what libraries are already doing — including outdoor “story walks” that surged in popularity at libraries and public history projects with digital media.
 Our three leading examples are:

-Bringing our stories into public space
+Bringing missing voices into public space

 New tools to engage “beyond our walls”